LoyolaChicagoBooks/introcs-csharp/rst/cmdline-execution.rst

     .. code-block:: none

        cd ../addition3
-       gmcs addition3.cs
+       mcs addition3.cs

     You should get an error about missing the UIF class.
-The gmcs program does not know about the information Xamarin Studio keeps in its references.
+The mcs program does not know about the information Xamarin Studio keeps in its references.
 #.
 Extend the command:

     .. code-block:: none

-       gmcs addition3.cs ../ui/uif.cs
+       mcs addition3.cs ../ui/uif.cs

     That should work, now referring to both needed files.
 #.
 Enter the command